 - The voter will check in at the registration desk and obtain a paper ballot (if not printed automatically by the machine). - The voter will take the ballot to the ballot marking device, and will use the device to record their vote on the ballot.
-If requested, a bi-partisan team of poll workers can help in inserting the ballot and assisting the voter in accessing whatever aid or tool is needed. - The voter will take the completed ballot to a secure deposit location to be counted later by the Board of Elections.
-If requested, a bi-partisan team of poll workers can insert the completed ballot in a privacy sleeve and take it to the deposit location.
+If requested, a bipartisan team of poll workers can help in inserting the ballot and assisting the voter in accessing whatever aid or tool is needed. - The voter will take the completed ballot to the ballot scanner or to a secure deposit location to be counted later by the Board of Elections.
+If requested, a bipartisan team of poll workers can insert the completed ballot in a privacy sleeve and take it to the scanner or the deposit location.